 But this year brought a change in the routine, when seniors Jeremy Guavin ’16 and Ben Kindregan ’16 took the initiative to arrange corporate visits in the Boston financial and business sectors for their peers.

-Guavin made the connection for a deep-dive in finance at Pioneer Investments through his father Robert Guavin, who serves as senior vice president of U.S. trading.
-Meanwile, Kindregan scheduled a manufacturing facility floor tour with a quick phone call to his father, John F. Kindregan, CEO and president of Neptune Garment Company.
+Guavin made the connection for a deep dive in finance at Pioneer Investments through his father Robert Guavin, who serves as senior vice president of U.S. trading.
+Meanwhile, Kindregan scheduled a manufacturing facility floor tour with a quick phone call to his father, John F. Kindregan, CEO and president of Neptune Garment Co.

-By sharing their unique access to these learning opportunities for the benefit of their peers, both students exemplified the qualities of leadership and service embedded in the SBM’s academic mission.
+By sharing their unique access to these learning opportunities for the benefit of their peers, both students exemplified the qualities of leadership and service embedded in the School of Business & Management ’s academic mission.

 At Pioneer Investments, students experienced an intensive workshop in a conference room setting with an agenda that covered eight financial and portfolio practice areas.
-The group was welcomed by Pioneer’s chief investment officer, Kenneth Taubes.
-Top executives shared detailed information on portfolio management, quantitative analytics, operational risk, as well as legal and compliance issues.
-Right from the start, the level of student engagement drove the workshop beyond the scheduled agenda.
-Their enthusiasm was met with positive response from Pioneer Investment executives who obliged the students with even deeper levels of knowledge and expertise.
+Pioneer’s chief investment officer, Kenneth Taubes, welcomed the group.
+Top executives shared information on portfolio management, quantitative analytics, operational risk, and legal and compliance issues.
+From the start, student engagement drove the workshop beyond the scheduled agenda.
+Pioneer Investment executives responded positively to the students' enthusiasm, offering even deeper levels of knowledge and expertise.

 “I was surprised he talked about this,” Jeremy Guavin said.
 “We were just learning about weighted portfolios in class.”

 When asked what other coursework came to mind while visiting Pioneer, Guavin cited Princeton economist Burton Malkiel’s book “A Random Walk Down Wall Street.”